 “MSgt.
 Duane Denault, using his personal cell phone, on numerous occasions, viewed female child erotica.
 The fact that he “hit” on the photographs, which were monitored by a Federal Agency, with the mission of protecting children, was not reported to the Marion County Sheriff’s Office due to him being employed there, but due to the fact that he was a citizen of Marion County.
 In light of this investigation, MSgt.
-Denault decided to retired from the Marion County Sheriff’s Office, however, his actions, having been brought forward has brought discredit upon the Agency therefore, Violation of Operations Directive 1068.00(A) Code of Conduct is Substantiated.”
+Denault decided to retire from the Marion County Sheriff’s Office, however, his actions, having been brought forward has brought discredit upon the Agency, therefore, Violation of Operations Directive 1068.00(A) Code of Conduct is Substantiated.”

 The internal affairs investigation was made known to Denault on December 2, 2016.
 Denault immediately tendered his resignation and retired.